../

 };

-You can see that the struct tcp_info in <linux/tcp.h> includes some very important additional information, such as the number of bytes sent and received, which is extremely useful for traffic statistics.
+As you can see, the `struct tcp_info` in #raw("<linux/tcp.h>") contains some very important information, such as the number of bytes sent and received, which is very useful for traffic statistics.

 #include <linux/tcp.h>